-We recommend repositories be kept under 1.0 GB to help ensure that our servers are fast and downloads are quick for our users.
-Bitbucket Cloud repositories have a 2.0 GB limit.
+We recommend repositories be kept under 2.0 GB to help ensure that our servers are fast and downloads are quick for our users.
+Bitbucket Cloud repositories have a 4.0 GB limit.
 When that limit is reached, you will only be able to push changes that undo the latest commits.
-There is also a hard limit of 5.0 GB.
-When that limit is reached, you will not be able to push any changes, and your repository becomes read-only.

 Repository size limits

 If the size of a repository is over these limits, you’ll see a warning in the Repository details panel.